SvenMichaelKlose/tunix/src/bin/lisp/README.md

 Built-in functions have character-based and typed argument definitions.
-They are also used, padded with spaces, to print argument types in this manual most of the time (not only for built-ins).
+They are also used, padded with spaces, to describe arguments in this manual for all kinds of functions, macros and special forms.

 | Code | Type                                    |
 |------|-----------------------------------------|